fatalaijon/refactoring/README.md

 ```

 * Refactoring Signs:
   1. Redundantly calling `trimSentence.charAt(j)`.
-Should assign it to a local variable.
+Should replace redundant calls with assignment to a local variable.
   2. Duplicate Code.
 This block does the same thing as `hasVowel`.

 * Refactor: use the existing method!